basler/pylon-ros-camera/pylon_ros2_camera_wrapper/test/TEST_CHECKLIST.md

 - The cross-type call returns `success: false` with a "feature not available" message and the driver keeps running (no crash, no error spam).

-## 6. Sequences (trigger / action-command / destructive)
+## 6. Sequences (trigger / destructive)

 **Given** the driver running (step 2) and a sourced terminal.
 This step runs the multi-call service
-sequences: a trigger sequence, the action-command endpoints, and the destructive user-set / reset services.
+sequences: a trigger sequence and the destructive user-set / reset services.
 The destructive services are skipped unless the harness is run with `--destructive`, and each destructive call asks for confirmation first.